 Alaska Medicaid allows single applicants up to $2,000 in liquid assets (cash or assets that can easily be converted to cash).
 While that number may seem low, some high value assets are exempt, meaning they do not count towards Medicaid eligibility purposes.
-For example, as long as the homeowner lives in their home, or intends to return to his or her home, and if the home is valued under $585,000, it is exempt.
+For example, as long as the homeowner lives in his / her home, or intends to return to the home, and the home is valued under $595,000, it is exempt.
 A vehicle, burial trusts, household items, and personal effects may also be exempt.
-Married applicants, in which both spouses are applying for services, are permitted countable resources valued at $3,000.
+Married applicants, in which both spouses are applying for services, are permitted countable resources valued up to $3,000.

-Families who are financially ineligible for Medicaid but still cannot afford to care for a loved one might consider working with a financial advisor.
-These professionals can assist families in re-structuring their resources so that they become Medicaid compliant.
+Families who are financially ineligible for Medicaid, but still cannot afford to care for a loved one might consider working with a financial advisor.
+These professionals can assist families in re-structuring their resources so that they become eligible for Medicaid in Alaska.
 This is called Medicaid Planning, and thousands of families benefit from it each year.
 Find assistance qualifying for Medicaid in Alaska.

 The types of physical assistance covered by this program include aid with the following ADLs: Mobility, such as moving from a bed to a wheelchair or repositioning of the individual in a chair, personal hygiene, such as grooming and oral care, bathing, dressing, toileting, and eating.
 Physical assistance is also provided with IADLs, such as help with meal preparation, housework, shopping, medication monitoring, monitoring of vitals, and transportation assistance to medical appointments.

 Services can be provided in one’s home or the home of a relative.
 Program rules explicitly prohibit care being provided to persons who reside in assisted living residences or adult foster homes.